xbiome/BBSniffer/README.md

 # BBSniffer

 ## 1 Data Download and Extraction
-Use the following DOI links to download the data files from Zenodo(https://zenodo.org/),and untar the downloaded data files to a directory
+Use the following DOI links to download the data files from Zenodo (https://zenodo.org/), and untar the downloaded data files to a directory

    - 10.5281/zenodo.8286952
    - 10.5281/zenodo.8313016